-An out-of-state candidate must submit an application for Provisional/Professional Education Teaching Certificate via the Michigan Online Educator Certification System (MOECS).
-The consultant reviewing the candidate's application file will notify the candidate of any testing requirements to be met.
+An out-of-state candidate must submit an application for Standard/Professional Education Teaching Certificate via the Michigan Online Educator Certification System (MOECS).
+The consultant reviewing the candidate's application file will notify you of any testing requirements to be met.

 If I already have a Michigan teaching certificate, why am I required to take any tests?

-Teachers who hold a valid Michigan teaching certificate are required to take MTTC tests if they are adding a new endorsement to their certificate OR if they are adding elementary certification when they already have secondary certification.
-A certified teacher who completes the additional preparation, and applies for a new endorsement or elementary-level certification, will be required to pass only the test for the new subject-area endorsement, or the Elementary Education test, or both, if applicable.
+Teachers who hold a valid Michigan teaching certificate are required to take MTTC tests if they are adding a new endorsement to their certificate or if they are adding elementary-level certification when they already have secondary-level certification.
+A certified teacher who completes the additional preparation and applies for a new endorsement or elementary-level certification, will be required to pass only the test for the new subject-area endorsement, or the Elementary Education test, or both, if applicable.

-I need my Michigan Test for Teacher Certification results for another state.
-That state also wants confirmation that I passed the MTTC tests and that MTTC tests are required for teacher certification in Michigan.
+I need my Michigan Test for Teacher Certification results for another state to confirm that I passed the MTTC tests and that MTTC tests are required for teacher certification in Michigan.
 How do I get this information?

-The Michigan Department of Education will not send or communicate MTTC results to anyone.
+The Michigan Department of Education cannot send or communicate MTTC results to anyone.
 Examinees receive written official reports from Evaluations Systems group of Pearson.
 Those reports contain a printed statement recording whether or not an examinee has passed one or more MTTC tests.
-If the state does not accept this official report from you, then you may request an additional score report be sent to a certification official in the state that is reviewing your application for teacher certification.
+If the state does not accept this official report from you, then you may request an additional score report be sent to a certification official in the state reviewing your application for teacher certification.

-NOTE: ILLINOIS ISBE 73-99 (Confirmation of State Certification Tests Taken) forms required for the Illinois State Board of Education Certification Office are to be executed ONLY by the applicant's Michigan college or university and submitted to the Illinois State Board of Education along with the applicant's original score report.
-(Do NOT send the ISBE 73-99 form to the Michigan Department of Education.)
+NOTE: Forms required for the Illinois State Board of Education are to be executed only by the applicant's Michigan college or university and submitted to the Illinois State Board of Education along with the applicant's original score reports.
+Do not send forms to the Michigan Department of Education.

 Michigan Department of Education